Recycling Air Conditioners: A Complete Guide

 What’s Inside an Air Conditioner?
 (And Why It’s Recyclable)

-Most AC units contain a mix of highly recyclable materials, including:
+Most recyclable AC units contain a mix of highly recyclable materials, including:

 • Aluminum coils and fins